GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 A woman hand holding a paper calendar with question marks over five dates

-When women experience natural causes of menopause, it starts when it has been 12 months since her last period.
-The time leading up to that point in time, when women may go through changes in their monthly cycles, hot flashes and other symptoms, is called perimenopause or menopausal transition.
+When women experience natural menopause, it starts after 12 months of no periods.
+The time leading up to that point in time is called perimenopause or menopausal transition.

 The menopausal transition tends to occur between 45 and 55 for most women.
 It is usually expected to last around seven years, but it can be as long as 14 years for some.
 The amount of time between perimenopause and menopause starts can depend on lifestyle factors (such as smoking, drinking, and diet), race and ethnicity, and the age at which it begins.